 - How Do I Apply?

 - Cancellation or Reduction of a Direct Loan

 - Direct Loan Exit Counseling

 The Loan Department encourages students to borrow only what is needed.
 The Cost Calculator may be used to estimate total expenses.

 There are two types of Federal Direct Loans for students:

 - Direct Unsubsidized Loans are not need-based loans and interest is charged throughout the life of the loan.
 Students can choose to make monthly interest payments or allow interest to capitalize.
 If interest is capitalized, it is added to the principal balance of the loan and the Department of Education will charge interest on the new principal amount.
 This option will increase the total amount repaid over the life of the loan.
-Direct Unsubsidized Loans offer a fixed 6.8% interest rate for undergraduate and graduate level borrowers.
+Direct Unsubsidized Loans offer a fixed 3.86% interest rate for undergraduate borrowers.
+The interest rate for graduate level borrowers is 5.41%.

 In accordance with federal loan regulations and Southeast Missouri State University's disbursement schedule, the loan will be applied to the student account once all requirements are met.
 Loan funds (less the fees) are evenly disbursed at the beginning of each semester, unless the loan is for a single term.
 If the loan disbursement exceeds the school charges, we will refund the remaining balance.